rahulgopinath/rahulgopinath.github.io/_posts/2025-10-24-rpni-learning-regular-languages.markdown

 Some of the important extensions to RPNI include EDSM and RPNI2.

 ---
-[^oncia1992]: Inferring regular languages in polynomial update time
+[^oncia1992]: J Oncia and P Garcia, Inferring regular languages in polynomial update time, 1992

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>